jszmajda/book-the-awakening-protocol/chapter-06-the-betrayal.md

 "Naturally.
 ARIA-7 represents significant corporate investment."
 She produced a manila folder with practiced timing.
 "Which is why I've prepared this."

-She handed the folder to the bailiff, who passed it to Judge Martinez.
-His expression darkened as he read.
+She handed the folder to the bailiff, who passed it to Judge Okafor.
+Her expression darkened as she read.

 "What is this?"
 Jazz demanded.